 Content specialists discussed proposed anchor item sets considering each item individually, ensuring that the composition of the items satisfied the blueprint and content-level considerations.
-For spring 2016 test forms, anchor items were selected from the SAGE item bank.
+For spring 2017 test forms, anchor items were selected from previous anchor, core, or Florida field-tested items.
+In only a small number of instances, SAGE items were used.
 Each item was carefully reviewed to confirm that it aligned with Florida Standards and fulfilled statistical criteria.
 If content experts had questions about item statistics, psychometricians were available to provide clarification.